 Like most things it is a question of personal preference which approach you choose.
 Traditional counselling allows more time to engage in a journey of self-discovery that can lead you to developing a fuller life over time.
 It provides an opportunity to work on issues that might be deeply rooted in upbringing and experience.
 Some people want to better understand their emotional lives, to gain more insight into what leads them feel or act in a certain way, but that causes problems or leaves them unfulfilled.

 Brief therapy, on the other hand, is a time limited, collaborative process between client and therapist.
+Typically, this means anything from a single session, to 10 sessions.
 It has clear, focused goals from the outset, and often includes specific assignments for the client between sessions.
 It aims to address the client’s complaint or problem in a purposeful way, it is forward looking and unconcerned with diagnosis or interpretation.
 Since sessions are arranged ‘on demand’, it also suits people whose lifestyle won’t allow the regular commitment of the traditional approach.

 ‘Counselling’ is an umbrella term which in real life gets used generally to mean include all forms of therapy.
 I have used counselling here to mean traditional forms of therapy

 Duncan BL, Miller SD, Sparks JA.
 (2004) The heroic client: a revolutionary way to improve effectiveness through client-directed, outcome-informed therapy.
 San Fransisco: Jossey-Bass..

 Duncan BL, Hubble MA, Miller SD, (1999), The Heart and Soul of Change: What Works in Therapy, American Psychological Association, Washington, DC.